How Product Teams Can Visually Collaborate in a Remote World

 CardBoard

 Digital transformation is all about leveraging technology into all areas of a business, leading to change in the way a business operates.
 It’s no secret that this idea of digital transformation has taken the world by storm.
 One of the biggest byproducts of this movement is the SaaS industry.
-SaaS companies alone generated more than $72 billion in 2018.
+SaaS companies alone generated more than $72 billion in 2018(link is external).
 IT departments and product teams have fueled this digital transformation.
 From developing a product roadmap to defining the user experience, product development is pivotal to the massive transformation the business world has undergone.
 Ironically these development teams have been stuck in traditional workflows while creating the platforms to digitally transform processes.
 Whether this is a spreadsheet of tasks, post-it notes on a wall, a dry erase board full of notes or a document listing the details of a product; it is time that product teams go digital themselves.

-Finding a way to digitally upgrade product teams is even more crucial as we enter a world where more and more of the workforce is working remotely.
+Finding a way to digitally upgrade product teams is even more crucial as we enter a world where more and more of the workforce is working remotely(link is external).
 Working with a team can be highly rewarding, yet extremely difficult, especially if you add remote team members into the mix.
 One of the most crucial aspects of software development is collaboration.
 When relying on traditional workflows, you can lose out on the ability to collaborate and visualize your work together in a remote world.
 However, this doesn’t have to happen thanks to technology that can help ensure your product team is able to build a successful product, no matter how spread apart they are.

 For product teams looking to go digital without losing the power of visual collaboration, there are key features they should look for in the tools they adopt.